 (b) Dispositive Motions.
 A description of the issues or claims that any party believes may be determined by motion to dismiss or motion for summary judgment.
-The parties should refer to the Court's Standing Order For Motions for Summary Judgment for specific guidelines governing summary judgment motions.
+The parties should refer to the Court's Standing Order for Motions for Summary Judgment for specific guidelines governing summary judgment motions.
+For patent cases, parties should refer to the Court's Standing Order regarding Patent Cases.

 (c) Class Certification Motion.
 For a putative class action, the Court will set a deadline for hearing the class certification motion.
-The motion must be filed sufficiently far in advance of the deadline to allow for: (1) at least three weeks between the filing of the reply and the hearing; (2) four weeks for the opposition; and (3) two weeks for the reply.
-The parties must act diligently and begin discovery immediately, because the motion must be filed not later than 120 days from the date originally set for the scheduling conference, unless the Court orders otherwise.
-Any request for additional time beyond the 120 days must be supported by a detailed "Class Certification Plan"-attached as an exhibit at the end of the Report- showing all anticipated activity and the corresponding date for each activity, up to the hearing on the motion.
+The motion must be filed sufficiently far in advance of the deadline to allow for: (i) at least three (3) weeks between the filing of the reply and the hearing; (ii) four (4) weeks for the opposition; and (iii) two (2) weeks for the reply.
+The parties must act diligently and begin discovery immediately, because the motion must be filed not later than one hundred and twenty (120) days from the date originally set for the scheduling conference, unless the Court orders otherwise.
+Any request for additional time beyond the one hundred and twenty (120) days must be supported by a detailed "Class Certification Plan"-attached as an exhibit at the end of the Report- showing all anticipated activity and the corresponding date for each activity, up to the hearing on the motion.
 The failure to provide the Class Certification Plan will result in the denial of additional time.

-8. Manual for Complex Litigation: Whether all or part of the procedures of the Manual for Complex Litigation should be utilized.
+8. Manual for Complex Litigation.
+A statement regarding whether all or part of the procedures of the Manual for Complex Litigation should be utilized.